dhakshant/customerprofilemanagement/README.md

 1. Through swagger UI
 2. via Postman

 We can achieve security mechanism through couple of ways.
-Here in this project, Oauth has been implemented to safeguard from un-authorized users.
+Here in this project, Oauth has been implemented along with Jwt to safeguard from un-authorized users.
 There is an alternate way to ensure security.
-We can use an existing api which is available api-store.
+We can use an existing api which is available in api-store.
 We have to subscribe and use it.

 ## SWAGGER API Contract Definition